kayahr/wastelib/README.md

 Even though we deciphered most of the data there is still unknown stuff especially in the game maps.
-Wastelib exports the unknown data with methods like `getUnknown$03()` where the part after the dollar sign is the hexadecimal index in the data block or some human readable identifier if there is no fixed offset.
+Wastelib exports the unknown data with methods like `getUnknown$03()` where the part after the dollar sign is the hexadecimal offset in the data block or some human readable identifier if there is no fixed offset.
 If you find out the purpose of this data then please let me know!